-Your unit is cable ready and may be equipped with a 27" flatscreen color television in the entertainment center located in the living room.
-A 13" color television may be an optional feature in the bedroom.
-The televisions are powered by 120 volt electricity.
-Your unit must be plugged into shore power, or the optional generator running, in order for the television to work.
+The coach is cable ready and may be equipped with a 27" flatscreen color television in the entertainment center located in the living room.
+An option may be to install a DVD player and/or to have a 13" color television installed in the bedroom.
+The televisions, if installed, are powered by 120 volt electricity.
+Your unit must be plugged into shore power, or have the optional generator running, in order for the television to work.
 The operation is similar to most televisions used in the home.
 The main unit has the basic ON/OFF, VOL(ume) UP and DOWN, CH(annel) UP and DOWN, and Menu buttons.
 The remote control has these in addition to many other function keys.
 Please consult your television owner's manual for further information.
+There are two interior jacks and one exterior jack installed for televisions to receive the antenna signal.
+An optional exterior television jack on the door-side of the coach is available.
 Your unit may also be pre-wired for a satellite system.
-There may be two interior jacks installed for televisions to receive the antenna signal and an exterior television jack located on the door-side of the coach.

-VCR Prep
+VCR & Prep (Optional)

-The VCR prep feature prepares the unit for the installation of a video cassette recorder (VCR).
+The VCR prep option prepares the unit for the installation of a video cassette recorder (VCR) and TV video selector switch.
 If the optional VCR is installed, it operates on 120 volt electricity.
 The controls are on the face of the VCR and on the remote control.
 The video switch will assist you in directing the VCR signal to the television of your choice.

-Video Control Center
+Video Control Center (Optional)

-The video control center may be installed in your vehicle.
-The Audio Video Control Center will direct the signal being received by up to two televisions and one VCR.
+The VCR prep option would include the Audio Video Control Center that directs the signal being received by up to two televisions and one VCR.
 Simply push a button to select what is viewed and where.
 To control what is being viewed on the front television use the selections for "TV 1."
-To control what is being viewed on the bedroom

-(and outside television, if installed) use the selections for "TV 2."
+To control what is being viewed on the bedroom (and outside television, if installed) use the selections for "TV 2".
 Each television is capable of viewing different programming at the same time.
-For example, by selecting "ANT" for "TV 1" you are able to watch your favorite network broadcast on the front television, while a movie from the VCR is being watched in the bedroom or outside, after selecting the "VCR" button for "TV 2."
+For example, by selecting "ANT" for "TV 1" you are able to watch your favorite network broadcast on the front television, while a movie from the VCR is being watched in the bedroom or outside, after selecting the "VCR" button for "TV 2".
 This control center is capable of receiving three sources of input.
-They are "FROM ANTENNA," "FROM VCR," and "FROM AUX."
+They are "FROM ANTENNA", "FROM VCR", and "FROM AUX."
 The "FROM AUX." selection is used for cable input.
 It will also accommodate video game systems.